 Your College also provides library and computing facilities.

-- Every College has a computer suite, linked to the University network and available (usually round the clock) for work and email.
+- Every College has computers, linked to the University network and available (usually round the clock) for work and email.

 - Most student rooms are also linked to the internet and University network if you have your own computer.

-- All Colleges have a library which contains the standard texts needed for your undergraduate course, as well as other materials, and provide a quiet and comfortable place to work.
+- All Colleges have a library which contains standard course texts and other related materials.
+They also provide a quiet and comfortable place to work.